Inqbus/somose/README.md

 You can order the sensor via e.g. Amazon.
 Look for "BeFlE kapazitiver Bodenfeuchtesensor SoMoSe v1.1"

 The sensor is quite cool.
+Almost any analog moisture sensor has problems with shifting ground.
-Locating the ADC in the sensor eliminates a lot of the effects owners of analogue moisture sensors have to deal with.
+Placing the ADC in the sensor eliminates a lot of the effects owners of analogue moisture sensors have to deal with.

 The capacity impact of cable length can be compensated easily by reducing the I2C frequency.
 Setting the I2C bus freq down to 100Khz you can reliably measure moisture over 10 meters distance using cheap telephone cable.